As temperatures rise, so does the yearly uptick in the number of diseases due to mosquito and tick bites.

-Understanding when mosquito and tick season starts and taking precautions to eliminate these pests from your property can help you avoid getting itchy — and potentially disease-transmitting — bites in 2022.
+Understanding when mosquito and tick season starts and taking precautions to eliminate these pests from your property can help you avoid getting itchy—and potentially disease-transmitting—bites in 2023.

 Last year, the NYC Department of Health recorded record levels of mosquito activity, along with cases of mosquito-borne disease like West Nile virus.
 Tick populations, along with cases of Lyme disease, have similarly been on the rise in New York.

-This year, we expect mosquito and tick activity in NYC to increase once again.
-Part of the reason for this predicted increase is related to climate change.
+This year, we expect mosquito and tick activity in NYC to be at similarly high levels compared to 2022.

-According to Almanac, the average temperature for New York, NY in March 2022 is expected to be around 49°F this year (5°F above average), which is right around that cutoff where mosquitoes become active.
-This means that you might start seeing these bloodsucking pests emerging earlier than usual this year, signaling an earlier start to mosquito season in NYC.
+According to Almanac, the average temperature for New York, NY in April 2023 is expected to be around 51 °F this year, which is when mosquitoes become active.

-March 2022 is also expected to be wetter than usual as well, with 5 inches of precipitation being predicted.
+This summer is also expected to be wetter than usual as well, with above-normal precipitation levels from May to July.
 Rainfall is an important predictor of mosquito population growth, since their larvae require standing water in order to develop into adult mosquitoes.

-The good news, though, is that April, May, and June will be on the drier side.
-As long as outdoor standing water is properly drained and removed in a timely manner, the city will hopefully see mosquito levels returning to somewhat normal levels in the summer and fall.
+The good news, though, is that August, September, and October will be on the drier side.
+As long as outdoor standing water is properly drained and removed in a timely manner, the city will hopefully see mosquito levels leveling off in the fall.

 One of the best ways to control mosquitoes on your own property is to reduce areas where stagnant water collects.
 Above ground swimming pools, for example, are a common target for breeding mosquitoes in residential neighborhoods.
 Mosquitoes can also breed in small amounts of water retained in the foliage of plants and flowers.